smykhailov/react-templates/packages/basic/README.md

 # Basic Ostapoff template

-The Basic template creates skeleton for the React application with Typescript support.
+The Basic template creates skeleton for the React application with TypeScript support.

 It adds useful tools to write more robust and maintainable code: